 An acceptable catch or effort range has been determined for each of the major recreational and commercial fisheries.
-The department's 2018/19 target is 90%.
+The Department's 2019/20 target is 90%.

-For the purpose of this indicator, of the 47 resource and fishery combinations, comparisons between actual catches (or effort) with acceptable ranges have been undertaken for 31 commercial fisheries and an additional 16 have been identified as having a 'material' recreational catch share.
+For the purpose of this indicator, of the 48 resource and fishery combinations, comparisons between actual catches (or effort) with acceptable ranges have been undertaken for 30 commercial fisheries and an additional 16 have been identified as having a 'material' recreational catch share.
 There is still a relatively high number of fisheries not assessed due to a combination of ongoing environmentally induced stock issues in some regions (see above) or poor economic conditions with fisheries either closed or not having material levels of catches during this reporting period.
 Over time, the indicator may need to expand to include reference to fisheries or stocks for which there are other 'material' sectoral shares (e.g. customary fishing).

-Of the 16 recreational fisheries, only six currently have formal acceptable catch ranges developed and another 10 were assessed based on currently resource sustainability.
-Of these fisheries, the data from the 2015/16 statewide survey of boat-based recreational fishing had catch estimate levels for 14 that were within acceptable catch ranges and two that exceeded the acceptable catch range.
-These were baldchin groper and pink snapper which exceeded the acceptable catch range of the recreational sector within the West Coast Demersal Scalefish Fishery and pink snapper which exceeded the recreational catch range in Freycinet Estuary within Inner Shark Bay.
+Of the 16 recreational fisheries, only six currently have formal acceptable catch ranges developed and another 10 were assessed based on current resource sustainability.
+Of these fisheries, the data from the 2017/18 statewide survey of boat-based recreational fishing had catch estimate levels for 14 that were within acceptable catch ranges and two that exceeded the acceptable catch range.
+These were baldchin groper and pink snapper which exceeded the acceptable catch range of the recreational sector within the West Coast Demersal Scalefish Fishery and pink snapper which exceeded the recreational catch range within Inner Shark Bay.

-Of the 31 commercial fisheries, 12 were primarily catch-quota managed with 19 subject to effort-control management.
-Of the 12 individually transferable catch-quota managed fisheries, four operated within their acceptable effort/catch ranges and eight were acceptably below the range.
-In the 19 effort-controlled fisheries, 12 were within, one acceptably above and six acceptably below their acceptable catch ranges.
+Of the 30 commercial fisheries, 12 were primarily catch-quota managed with 18 subject to effort-control management.
+Of the 12 individually transferable catch-quota managed fisheries, 4 operated within their acceptable effort/catch ranges and 7 were acceptably below the range.
+One was unacceptably below (greenlip abalone) its effort/catch range.
+In the 18 effort-controlled fisheries, 10 were within, 2 were above, 5 were acceptably below and 1 was unacceptably below (southern rock lobster in the South Coast Crustacean Managed Fishery) their catch ranges.
 Catch/effort above or below their acceptable ranges were determined acceptable due to adequate resource sustainability.

-In summary, 14 of the 16 recreational fisheries and 31 of the 31 commercial fisheries or overall 45 of the 47 fisheries assessed were considered to have met their performance criteria.
-Consequently, for the 2018/19 reporting period, the percentage of fisheries where acceptable catches are achieved is 96%, which exceeds the target level (Overview tables 4 and 5).
+In summary, 14 of the 16 recreational fisheries and 28 of the 30 commercial fisheries or overall 42 of the 46 fisheries assessed were considered to have met their performance criteria.
+Consequently, for the 2019/20 reporting period, the percentage of fisheries where acceptable catches are achieved is 91%, which exceeds the target level (Overview tables 4 and 5).
 The department considers it has met this performance indicator.